patds20/sqbra-interpreter/README.md

 <p>Please take a look at the example programs in the corresponding directory.</p>

 <h2>Data Structures:</h2>
-<p>In SquareBracket, the only data structures available are doubles and lists of doubles.
+<p>In SquareBracket, the only data structures available are doubles, lists and matrices of doubles.
 You can create a new list with the "clist" command followed by the name and the length of the list.
-You can access elements of the list by indexing the list with square brackets, for example: "my_list[index]".
+Matrices can be created with the "cmat" command, the name and two expressions for the length in both dimensions.
+You can access elements of the list by indexing the list with square brackets, for example: "my_list[index]" or matrices with "my_matrix[i1][i2]".
 You can also use the "getl" command to get the length of a list and assign it to a variable.</p>